Cola Pesce: Folk versions

 In a version from Palermo, edited by Italo Calvino, Nick Fish spends all of his time swimming, until his frustrated mother curses him to turn into a fish.
 He instantly becomes half fish, with duck feet and a frog's throat.
 He appears to fishermen and warns them of upcoming storms, and also informs them of the marvels found at the bottom of the sea.
 A king hears of him and summons him, then gives him orders to swim around the island and explore the bottom of the ocean.
 The king sends him down on numerous dives around Italy.
 Nick Fish discovers that Messina rests on three columns, some of which are broken, and brings back hot and fresh water from springs in the ocean around Naples.
 Finally the king urges Nick Fish to explore a bottomless ocean chasm, despite his resistance.
 He throws his crown into the chasm and orders him to fetch it.
 Nick Fish reluctantly dives in.
-Some lentils he was carrying float to the surface, but he but never returns.
+Some lentils he was carrying float to the surface, but he never returns.

 In another version, a boy named Cola or Nicholas is cursed by his mother to live in the water like a fish.
 He is interviewed by emperor Frederick II.
 In order to test his abilities, the emperor drops a golden cup into the sea, asking Cola to retrieve it.
 Refusing at first, Cola finally attempts the dive and is never seen again.
-This version is set in Messina, and was recorded there by priests, and it spread to Barcelona when the Kingdom of Sicily was under the Crown of Aragon.
+This version is set in Messina, and was recorded there by priests; it spread to Barcelona when the Kingdom of Sicily was under the Crown of Aragon.
 It was first printed there, in a chapbook dated c.
 1600.